smallerprojects/nonmake/README.md

 https://github.com/richgel999/lzham_codec

 Apart from the cmake version warnings and another projectname warning, cmake runs OK when first running it.
-It created 99 extra files in 31 directories for just this small project, but is has no dependencies, so seems to be a perfect example.
-Apart from some build-warnings the project was build in ca. 31 sec (including examples).
+Cmake created 99 extra files in 31 directories for just this small project, but is has no dependencies, so seems to be a perfect example.
+Apart from some build-warnings the project was build from Visual Studio in ca. 31 sec (including examples).